sandipm02/dataStructureAlgorithmsQuestions/README.md

 #### Array Questions
 How do you find the missing number in a given integer array of 1 to 100?<br>
 How do you find the duplicate number on a given integer array?<br>
+How do you find the largest and smallest number in an unsorted integer array?<br>

 #### Linked List Questions
 None